vulkano-rs/vulkano/README.md

   easily integrate your GLSL shaders within the rest of your source code.
 - `vulkano-win` provides a safe link between vulkano and the `winit` library which can create a window to render to.
-- `glsl-to-spirv` can compile GLSL to SPIR-V by wrapping around `glslang`. `glsl-to-spirv` is an implementation detail that you don't need to use manually if you use vulkano.
 - `vk-sys` contains raw bindings for Vulkan.
 You can use it even if you don't care about vulkano.

 Once procedural macros are stabilized in Rust, the `vulkano-shaders` and `vulkano-shader-derive` crates will be merged with the `vulkano` crate.
-The `glsl-to-spirv` crate is an implementation detail of vulkano and is not supposed to be used directly if you use vulkano.
-You are, however, free to use it if you want to write an alternative to vulkano.

 In order to run tests, run `cargo test --all` at the root of the repository.
 Make sure your Vulkan driver is up to date before doing so.